-What's wrong with the way I'm looking at things?
-What is it about the perspective from which I am looking which constructs the problem?
+What is it about my perspective which constructs the problem I am having?
 How can I find a more helpful perspective so as to construct a solution to the problem?

 Very early in life we become able to recognize the face of our mother.
 We see many faces, but we know which one belongs to Mom.
 We have in our awareness a sort of map of the colors and shapes that make up the face of Mom and we identify it and respond differently to it than to any other faces we see.